-Appointed CN's Executive Vice-President and Chief Financial Officer in June 2009, Mr. Jobin has extensive experience as a business leader and senior executive within the consumer goods, manufacturing and investment industries.
+Appointed CN's Executive Vice-President and Chief Financial Officer ("CFO") in June 2009, Mr. Jobin has extensive experience as a business leader and senior executive within the consumer goods, manufacturing and investment industries.

-Mr. Jobin obtained his Chartered Accountant Accreditation from the Canadian Institute of Chartered Accountants and earned his Diploma in Public Accountancy from McGill University.
-In 2011, Mr. Jobin's base salary was increased from US\$536,000 to US\$550,000 (C\$544,005), in line with expected market increases and recognizing the CFO's growth in his continuing role and adequate positioning against market.
-Under the Annual Incentive Bonus Plan, his 2011 target bonus was equivalent to 70% of base salary.
-In addition, the Committee approved a 2011 grant of 20,960 RSUs and 41,920 stock options, in accordance with the terms of the RSU Plan and the Management Long-Term Incentive Plan respectively.
+Mr. Jobin obtained his Chartered Accountant designation from the Canadian Institute of Chartered Accountants and earned his Diploma in Public Accountancy from McGill University.

+In 2012, Mr. Jobin's base salary was increased from US\$550,000 to US\$575,000 (C\$574,770), to recognize the CFO's growth in his continuing role and to maintain his competitive position against market.
+Under the AIBP, his 2012 target bonus was equivalent to 70% of base salary.
+In addition, the Committee approved a 2012 grant of 20,240 RSUs and 40,480 stock options, in accordance with the terms of the RSU Plan and the Management Long-Term Incentive Plan respectively.

-Mr. Jobin's performance in 2011 was assessed by the CEO against individual performance objectives, including: company-wide financial management, progression of the Company's strategic agenda including the execution of value creation initiatives, accelerating the development of cross-functional growth and productivity initiatives, resource planning and employee engagement.
+Mr. Jobin's performance in 2012 was assessed by the CEO against individual performance objectives, including achieving key financial targets, supporting the strategic agenda, driving superior performance, pursuing breakthrough growth opportunities and intensifying employee engagement.
 Mr. Jobin was assessed as having met his overall individual performance objectives.
-Based on the Company's financial performance, as well as on his individual assessment, Mr. Jobin received a 2011 annual bonus in the amount of US\$683,575 (C\$695,196).
+Based on the Company's financial performance, as well as on his individual assessment, Mr. Jobin received a 2012 annual bonus in the amount of US\$714,438 (C\$710,794).

-KEITH CREEL, EXECUTIVE VICE-PRESIDENT AND CHIEF OPERATING OFFICER
+KEITH CREEL, FORMER EXECUTIVE VICE-PRESIDENT AND CHIEF OPERATING OFFICER

-Mr. Creel is accountable for the Company's North American rail operations.
+Mr. Creel was accountable for the Company's North American rail operations.